 This course covers the key themes and concepts of psychological research and is a foundation course for students planning to take additional courses in psychology.
 Topics include hypothesis testing, experimental design, research strategies and techniques, fundamentals of scientific writing, search and evaluation of research literature in psychology, and ethical issues in psychological research. (writing intensive)

-Prerequisite: PSYC& 100 with a minimum grade of C and ENGL& 101 with a minimum grade of C; and either MATH 136 with a minimum grade of C or MATH& 146 with a minimum grade of C.
+Prerequisite: PSYC& 100 and ENGL& 101 with a minimum grade of C; and either MATH 136 or MATH& 146 with a minimum grade of C (may be taken concurrently).

 PSYC& 220 Abnormal Psychology (5)